nada941/nada941/README.md

 - 👋 Hi, I’m @nada941
-- 👀 I’m interested in css,html,javascript,Swift
+- 👀 I’m interested in css,html,javascript,Swift,python,
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 nada941/nada941 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.